The 2026 Concert List

 166. Descendents [Frank Turner & The Sleeping Souls, Nobro]

 Descendents continue to be loud and in your face, but can’t carry a headline time slot.
 The youth are alright, as demographics were gameboard-eqsue (8 to 80), but everyone needed to focus on one band and that was Frank Turner.
+Oh, and nobody shit in the pit this time, so that’s a win.

 469. Shane Smith & The Saints [Ken Pomeroy]